Get clear on when to record revenue with this practical 5-step guide. Learn how to recognize revenue accurately and keep your financials audit-ready.

 It’s easy to think that money in the bank equals a successful month.
-But in the world of accounting, sending an invoice or cashing a check is not the same as earning revenue.
-The official rulebook, known as ASC 606, requires businesses to follow a strict framework to ensure their financial story is both accurate and consistent.
-This isn't just about keeping your books clean; it’s about building trust with investors and making smart decisions based on a true picture of your company's health.
-The entire process hinges on one critical question: when to recognize revenue?
-It’s about pinpointing the exact moment you’ve fulfilled your promise to a customer, and this guide will walk you through how to get it right every time.
+But in the world of accounting, cashing a check is not the same as earning revenue.
+The official rulebook, ASC 606, requires a strict framework to ensure your financial reporting is both accurate and consistent.
+This isn't just about clean books; it’s about building trust with investors and making smart decisions based on your company's true financial health.
+The entire process comes down to one critical question: when to record revenue?
+This guide will show you how to pinpoint that exact moment every time.

 At its core, revenue recognition is the accounting principle that determines exactly when your business can count its money.
 It’s not as simple as waiting for a check to clear.
 This framework ensures that companies report their earnings in a consistent, transparent, and comparable way.
 Getting it right isn't just about keeping your books clean; it’s about building trust with investors, passing audits, and making smarter decisions based on a true picture of your company's financial health.